BLDhound/simple_shell/README.md

 ## Exercises
 Write a command line interpreter
 The shell should: • Display a prompt and wait for the user to type a command.
 A command line always ends with a new line. • The prompt is displayed again each time a command has been executed. • The command lines are simple, no semicolons, no pipes, no redirections or any other advanced features. • The command lines are made only of one word.
-No arguments will be passed to programs. • If an executable cannot be found, print an error message and display the prompt again. • Handle errors. • You have to handle the “end of file” condition (Ctrl+D)
+No arguments will be passed to programs. • If an executable cannot be found, print an error message and display the prompt again. • Handle errors. • You have to handle the “end of file” condition (Ctrl+D).